dll[-] dllfile [functype]Function [arguments]

 See also: Functions reference files type libraries declarations scope

-dll user32 #SendMessage hWnd wMsg wParam lParam dll user32 #FindWindow $lpClassName $lpWindowName dll user32 #GetCursorPos POINT*lpPoint dll msvcrt ^pow ^x ^y [tolower]#ToLower c [795]#ToUpper c dll "qm.exe" ^Round ^number [cDec] ;;cDec is optional dll msvcrt #sprintf $buffer $format ... ;;2 or more arguments
+dll user32 #SendMessage hWnd wMsg wParam lParam dll user32 #FindWindow $lpClassName $lpWindowName dll user32 #GetCursorPos POINT*lpPoint dll msvcrt ^pow ^x ^y [tolower]#ToLower c [795]#ToUpper c dll "qm.exe" ^Round ^number [cDec] ;;cDec is optional dll msvcrt #sprintf $buffer $format ... ;;2 or more parameters